Enzymes Definition and Activation Energy

 Characteristics of Enzymes

-Enzymes are the biochemical catalyst and possess the following important characterizes of enzymes.
+Enzymes are the biochemical catalyst and possess the following important characteristics of enzymes.

 1. Nature: Enzymes are proteins in nature and are secreted by cells.

-2. Catalyst: They act like catalyst and speed up a biochemical reaction.
+2. Catalysts: They act like catalysts and speed up a biochemical reaction.

 3. Specific for reaction: Enzymes are specific in action they are not specific only for substance but also for the kind of biochemical reactions.

-4. Used in small amount: Enzymes are required in very small amount as compared to the amount of substance.
+4. Used in small amounts: Enzymes are required in very small amounts as compared to the amount of substance.

-5. Specific active center: Enzymes have specific active center called actives site, which is attached to the substances.
+5. Specific active center: Enzymes have a specific active center called the active site, which is attached to the substances.

-6. Sensitivity: Enzyme are sensitive to the changing of temp., pH, etc. these may stop their activity.
+6. Sensitivity: Enzymes are sensitive to changes in temp., pH, etc. these may stop their activity.

 7. Intracellular Enzymes: Some enzymes are found inside the cells called intracellular enzymes. e.g., mitochondria enzymes.